UK inflation rises for first time in 10 months in April

 Before December last year, annual inflation exceeded the central bank's 2 percent target every month since December 2009.

-Last week, the BoE said inflation - which has been pushed down in part by an appreciation of the pound - was likely to remain below its target in two years' time.
+Last week, the Bank said inflation - which has been pushed down in part by an appreciation of the pound - was likely to remain below its target in two years' time.

 Weaker price growth has been helping wages to recover some of their value lost since the financial crisis.